Executive Recruitment Firm – Pharmaceutical

-Learn more about Pharmaceutical Sales Jobs
+Overview of Pharmaceutical Sales Jobs

 Often seen as a “dream job” or “piece of cake” position, most pharmaceutical sales representatives will gladly debate this with anyone.
 A typical day for a pharmaceutical sales representative involves “calling on” or “detailing” 8-10 physicians a day and often 3-5 pharmacists a day.
-Many representatives do this while covering a territory ranging from a 60-200 mile radius.
-Most representatives are responsible for covering 100-200 physicians in their area.
+Many pharmaceutical sales representatives do this while covering a territory ranging from a 60-200 mile radius.
+Most pharmaceutical sales representatives are responsible for covering 100-200 physicians in their area.

 Access to these physicians can be very difficult and often provide a challenge to even the most senior pharmaceutical sales representative.
 Creativity is important to help the sales representative gain access to difficult to see physicians.
 The typical sales call is often less than 90 seconds unless the sales representative’s sales skills are perfected to grab the physician’s attention.